 All applicants must submit a completed Spectrum Health MVSP application.

 Nurse Practitioner and Nurse Midwife Students

-The Spectrum Health preferred advanced practice registered nurse schools are: Frontier Nursing University, Grand Valley State University, Michigan State University, University of Cincinnati, University of Michigan and Wayne State University.
-If you are a Spectrum Health employed nurse practitioner or nurse midwife student, please see the Office of Medical Education InSite page for placement details and rotation application.
+The Spectrum Health preferred advanced practice registered nurse schools are: Davenport University, Frontier Nursing University, Grand Valley State University, Michigan State University, University of Cincinnati, University of Michigan and Wayne State University.
+If you are a Spectrum Health employed nurse practitioner or nurse midwife student, please see the Spectrum Health Office of Research and Education InSite page for placement details and rotation application.

-For all other nurse practitioner students, select acute care rotations may be available on a limited basis.
+For all other nurse practitioner students attending preferred schools, select acute care rotations may be available on a limited basis.
 We currently do not offer rotations in family medicine, pediatrics, or women’s health to Spectrum Health non-employed students.
 Please contact firstname.lastname@example.org for details and the Spectrum Health non-employed NP student application.

 Physician Assistant Students

 Spectrum Health’s preferred physician assistant schools are: Central Michigan University, Eastern Michigan University, Grand Valley State University, Michigan State University, University of Michigan-Flint, Wayne State University and Western Michigan University.
 At this time, we are only accepting applications from students attending these institutions.
 Please contact Lynn McBurney for the student application or with any additional questions.

 Residents and Fellows

 Resident and fellow physicians in ACGME-sponsored programs are welcome to apply for rotations at Spectrum Health using the Visiting Resident Application form.
 Elective rotations are awarded based on available educational opportunities and approval of the residency program for inpatient service rotations.
 Please contact Sidra Alexander with the completed application or with any additional questions.